MaxBilyk1401/BookShop-TestApp/README.md

 Hello everyone!
 Today I'm presenting my test project that I've been working on for the past week.
 It's a small bookshop app where you can browse different book categories, select a specific book, and purchase it on Amazon.

-Technical stacks used: UIKit, MVVM acrhitecture with closures, auto layout programatically, DRY, KISS, SOLID.
+Technical stacks used: UIKit, MVVM acrhitecture with closures, auto layout programatically, DRY, KISS, SOLID, Combine.

 Additional main libraries: Moya and Kingfisher.